Comparing Aluminum vs. Galvanized Steel Ammonia Evaporators for Freezers

 IQF Spiral Freezers are low operation cost compared to C02, nitrogen and other freezers.
 This is achieved by utilizing the most efficient mechanical refrigeration method, combined with our new unique low-pressure, high velocity, impingement horizontal airflow recirculation system.
 The horizontal airflow assures the coldest air continuously removes heat from all surfaces of the product.

-Each tiers of product directly receives the recirculated coldest air off refrigerated -40C evaporator.
+Each tiers of product directly receives the recirculated coldest air off a refrigerated -40C evaporator.

 ECONOMICAL